GIScience/gis-training-resource-center/_sources/content/Modul_5/en_qgis_non_spatial_tools_ex1.md

-## Exercise 1: Disaster effects in different regions of Senegal
+## Exercise 2: Distaster impact in different regions of Senegal

 ## Characteristics of the exercise